cesanta/mongoose/README.md

 Mongoose is licensed under the terms of
 [GNU GPLv.2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)
 license.
-For businesses there is an option to buy non-restrictive, royalty-free license and professional support from [Cesanta Software](http://cesanta.com/products.html).
+Businesses have an option to get a non-restrictive, royalty-free license and professional support from [Cesanta Software](http://cesanta.com/products.html).